Why do some icons look different?

 - Click the left most segment of the pane breadcrumb bar.

-- Use View menu -> Expand view (⌘+⇧+↑) repeatedly until at root level (view doesn't change focus).
+- Use View menu -> Expand view (⌘+⇧+↑) repeatedly until at root level (view does not change focus).

 How can I tell if my current outline view has whole document focus?